• Skip to primary navigation

 • 6 eggs

-• 1 lb sausage, any flavor
+• 1 lb pork sausage, any flavor

 How to Make Biscuits and Gravy with Sausage and Egg Breakfast Casserole:

-1. Grease a 13×9 pan and preheat oven to 350.
+1. Grease a 13×9 baking dish and preheat the oven to 350.

 3. Cut biscuit dough into 1″ pieces, and line the bottom of the pan.

-5. Whisk eggs and milk, add salt and pepper and pour over biscuit/layers.
+5. Whisk eggs and milk, add salt and pepper, and pour over biscuit/layers.

 6. Make gravy according to instructions, and pour over everything.